Annytomica/memory_game/README.md

 ### Unfixed
 - occassionally an animal is not removed from the active card array after being matched.
 It is not clear why this occurs as the function works 99% of the time.
 It happens when cards are being clicked extremely quickly.
 No error is thrown to console if this happens.
 - on older devices (old Surface Pro) repeated game plays of 6+ times leads to the game not working properly, with slow responsivity and increased liklihood of the above bug occurring.
 Possible the accumulation of TypeErrors may be contributing.
 This needs further investigation.
+- on older devices the match orange border can display on a hidden card that has not been matched correctly.
+The hidden card stays active and game-play continues.
+Unknown what causes this.

 ## Deployment
 The site was deployed to GitHub pages using the recommended process.